rapid7/insightconnect-workflows/workflows/Slack_Chatbot_URL_Analysis_with_VirusTotal/help.md

 # Description

 Lookup and enrich suspicious URLs and domains with a simple Slack command.
-URL and domain analysis provided by VirusTotal is returned in a :thread:.
+URL and domain analysis provided by VirusTotal is returned in a Slack thread.

 Sample Slack Trigger Commands: